tsujan/Kvantum/Kvantum/INSTALL.md

  * `libkf5windowsystem-dev` (required with Qt >= 5.11)
  * `qttools5-dev-tools` (for localization if you need it)

-Then, to install Kvantum, execute:
+To install Kvantum directly, execute:

     sudo apt install qt5-style-kvantum